qutip/qutip/doc/guide/dynamics/dynamics-dysolve-propagator.rst

 .. math::
  \displaystyle \approx  \tau\prod_{p=0}^{P}\left(\sum_{n=0}^{r}U^{(n)}((p+1)\delta t, p\delta t)\right)

-As we can see, computing :math:`S^{(n)}(\boldsymbol{\omega}_n, \delta t)` for a given range on :math:`n` once allows us to calculate as many propagators as we want.
+As we can see, computing :math:`S^{(n)}(\boldsymbol{\omega}_n, \delta t)` for a given range on :math:`n` once allows us to calculate as many propagators as we want because this quantity depends on the time increment :math:`\delta t` and not the current time in the evolution.
 Therefore, in the long run and with the right ressources, Dysolve can be an extremely useful and efficient method for calculating propagators of systems with the form described at the beginning of this section.

 Zeroth order example
 ====================